g-leech/argmin-gravitas/_posts/2017-12-01-why-no-philosopher.markdown

 		<center><a href="#fn:1" id="fnref:1">1</a></center>
 		<br><br>
 <!--  -->
-		I think it's extremely difficult to know your own potential, and also surprisingly difficult to know which tail one is in.<br><br>
+		I think it's difficult to know your own potential, and also surprisingly difficult to know which tail one is in.<br><br>
 <!--  -->
 		So my actual answer to the statement in the title is: because I am not confident I'm exceptional, and not confident I'm the good kind of exceptional.
 The rest of this post is for those like me.
 	</div>